 Disclaimer: This article is a brief, simplified description intended to help convey the general ideas.
 When it comes to your specific coverage, you should always consult your policy’s actual terms and conditions.

 As a healthcare or dental professional, you know you want to avoid a malpractice lawsuit or board investigation — aside from being costly, they can be incredibly stressful, too.
 That’s what led you to look into malpractice insurance in the first place.

 But now, you have decisions.
 Decisions on what limits of liability to get (i.e., how much you want to be insured for), and whether to buy an occurrence policy or a claims-made policy.
 What’s the difference between these two types of policies, and how do you decide which one to go with?

 At a very high level, here’s what they have in common:

-- Both claims-made and occurrence policies will provide you with a legal defense for covered claims of medical malpractice (which may be in addition to, or part of, your limit of liability).
+- Both claims-made and occurrence policies will provide you with a legal defense for covered claims of medical or dental malpractice (which may be in addition to, or part of, your limit of liability).

 - Both types of policies will pay for covered damages that you might have to pay to someone who’s sued you for their injuries.

 As for how they’re different, it boils down to:

 - What the policy is covering in the policy period (i.e. claims made against you OR occurrences)

 - How long the coverage applies after the policy expires